-When individuals are struggling with mental health issues, the last thing they need is a wild goose chase trying to find a therapist who actually accepts their insurance plan.
-Unfortunately, that's exactly what millions of Americans face when they turn to their health insurance company's provider directory.
-What they encounter are "ghost networks"—directories filled with providers who don't exist, don't accept the insurance, or aren't taking new patients.
+When individuals are struggling with mental health, they need to quickly find a therapist who actually accepts their insurance plan.
+Unfortunately, that's not as easy as it should be.
+Millions of Americans turn to their health insurance company's provider directory and encounter "ghost networks," or directories filled with providers who don't exist, or don't accept the insurance.

 At The Lyon Firm, we're seeing an alarming trend of health insurance companies maintaining fraudulent provider directories while collecting premiums for mental health coverage they never intended to deliver.
-These deceptive practices aren't just frustrating—they're illegal, and we're committed to holding these insurance giants accountable.
+These deceptive practices could be illegal, and we're committed to holding negligent insurance companies accountable.

-Recent investigations have uncovered shocking statistics.
-When plaintiffs' attorneys conducted "secret shopper" studies, they found only seven percent of the first 100 Anthem Blue Cross Blue Shield providers in New York actually accepted insurance and were available for new patients.
+Recent investigations that conducted "secret shopper" studies found only seven percent of the first 100 Anthem Blue Cross Blue Shield providers in New York actually accepted insurance and were available for new patients.
 A Senate Finance Committee audit revealed only an 18 percent success rate in making appointments with listed mental health providers.

 Anthem Blue Cross Blue Shield of New York faced a class action lawsuit in October 2024 representing nearly 150,000 federal employees.
 The complaint alleges violations of the No Surprises Act, the Mental Health Parity and Addiction Equity Act, and New York consumer protection law.
 Plaintiffs documented a downloaded directory showing 4,300 psychiatrists, with many duplicated dozens of times at different addresses.